claudchereji/ismr/README.md

-# Audio Gagger
+# ISMR
+ISMR stands for "I'm Sorry Michael Reeves."
+The reason for this name is that Michael Reeves inspired me to make this tool because he said in a video once that he doesn't want to be censored and in the spirit of Michael Reeves I decided to censor him with code.
+That is why this tool exists.

-Audio Gagger is a Python script that takes an input audio file, identifies and extracts segments containing offensive language, and replaces those segments with a censor beep sound.
+ISMR is a Python script that takes an input audio file, identifies and extracts segments containing offensive language, and replaces those segments with a censor sound.
 This tool utilizes the [WhisperX](https://github.com/example/whisperx) library for audio transcription and manipulation, as well as the [PyDub](https://github.com/jiaaro/pydub) library for audio processing.

 ## Prerequisites

-Before using Audio Gagger, ensure you have the following dependencies installed:
+Before using ISMR, ensure you have the following dependencies installed:

 - [WhisperX](https://github.com/example/whisperx) library
 - [PyDub](https://github.com/jiaaro/pydub) library

+as well as others but I'll work on getting those here later on.

 You can install the required libraries using the following commands:

 ```bash
 pip install whisperx pydub
 ```

+Whisperx seems to not want to download with pip so you can clone the repo and get it that way

 ## Usage